 The lymphatic system is not well-understood, but when it gets sluggish, it can result in sinus headaches, reduced immunity, edemas such as swelling in arms and legs, lymph nodes, etc. I have also found this an extremely helpful technique to help decongest the membranes in the head, which in turn helps the brain clean itself more effectively, and a clean brain is a healthier brain.

-Lymphatic Drainage is particularly helpful for clients with sinus headaches, congestion and infection.
+Lymphatic Drainage is particularly helpful for clients with sinus headaches, congestion and sinus infections.
 I have also seen it work wonders for people suffering with post-concussion syndrome.
 Since the therapy is pretty simple, I often teach my clients how to do it on themselves so they can prevent future onset of symptoms.

 For a more detailed account of the lymphatic system and a list of other conditions that Lymph Drainage can help, see the Lymphatic Drainage FAQ section.